bizarrefriendsclub/icreeps.com/content/sections/section1.md

 improvecontrast: true
 ---
 # About
-Internet Creeps is a collection of 222 NFTs on the Internet Computer.
-Featuring captivating generative art, each NFT doubles as exclusive access to future collections.
-These collections along with other rewards will be airdropped semi-annually to holders.
+Internet Creeps is a collection of 222 story-based NFTs on the Internet Computer.
+Each holder will have the option to create a short story about their NFT with a chance at winning a large prize.
+Featuring captivating generative art and 1:1 characters, each NFT also doubles as exclusive access to future collections.
+These collections will be released semi-annually to holders only.
 Giving back is very important to us, which is why 10% of all proceeds go to [MAPS](https://maps.org) in order to fund research on the use of psychedelics for mental health.
 Join the Internet Creep family and be a part of our exciting journey through the metaverse!
 # Roadmap
 ## *Q1 2022*
 Website Launch to IC\